-Approximately 63% of our business is conducted outside the United States, in Europe and Asia/ Pacific.
+Approximately 61% of our business is conducted outside the United States, in Europe and Asia/Pacific.
 A significant portion of our business operations are transacted in foreign currencies.
 As a result, we have exposure to foreign exchange fluctuations.
 We are affected by both foreign currency translation and transaction adjustments.
 Translation adjustments result from the conversion of the foreign subsidiaries' balance sheets and income statements to U.S. dollars at year-end exchange rates and weighted average exchange rates, respectively.
 Translation adjustments resulting from this process are recorded directly into stockholders' equity.
 Transaction adjustments result from currency exchange movements when a foreign subsidiary transacts business in a currency that differs from its local currency.
 These transactions are recorded as gains or losses in our statement of operations.

-Our foreign exchange exposure was minimized in 1999 as the majority of our foreign subsidiaries' business transactions were spread across approximately 40 different countries and currencies.
+Our foreign exchange exposure was minimized in 2000 as the majority of our foreign subsidiaries' business transactions were spread across approximately 50 different countries and currencies.
 This geographic diversity reduces the risk to our operating results.
 Also, we perform periodic reviews of outstanding balances and settle intercompany accounts to minimize foreign exchange transaction gains and losses.

 We have minimal interest rate risk.
-Our \$8.4 million long-term debt is made up of fixed rate notes, ranging from 3.25% to 9%, which are not subject to market fluctuations.
-The maturities of these notes range from 2001 to 2002.
+Our \$3.4 million long-term debt has a fixed rate of 3.25%, which is not subject to market fluctuations.
+This note matures in September 2002.

-ITEM 8--FINANCIAL STATEMENTS AND SUPPLEMENTARY DATA
+ITEM 8 - FINANCIAL STATEMENTS AND SUPPLEMENTARY DATA